cypher256/java-extension-pack/README.md

 ![](https://img.shields.io/visual-studio-marketplace/i/Pleiades.java-extension-pack-jdk?color=blue)
 ![](https://img.shields.io/visual-studio-marketplace/last-updated/Pleiades.java-extension-pack-jdk?color=orange)

-The extension greatly reduces the installation and configuration effort, as well as [JDK-related errors](https://stackoverflow.com/search?q=vscode+java+version) for general Java developers.
-There is no need to manually install multiple versions of JDK, Gradle, or Maven, or set environment variables such as `JAVA_HOME` or `PATH`.
+If JDK, Gradle and Maven are already installed it will be used, otherwise they will be automatically installed in VS Code user directory.
+Environment variables such as `JAVA_HOME` and `PATH` do not need to be set.
 It also comes pre-included with extensions that most Java developers need, such as Spring Boot and Lombok, so you can start developing right out of the box with zero configuration.
 <br>
 <br>
 <br>